 This is a very risky time for owls, who like to hunt in low light.
 Wild ARC has seen an increase in owl patients, and more are sure to come as the daylight hours continue to dwindle.

-“As the days get shorter and people commute to and from work in the dark, nocturnal animals like owls are also active at these times, hunting near roadsides for small rodents like mice and shrews,” says BC SPCA chief scientific officer Dr. Sara Dubois.
+“As the days get shorter and people commute to and from work in the dark, nocturnal animals like owls are also active at these times, hunting near roadsides for small rodents like mice and shrews,” says BC SPCA manager, wild animal welfare Dr. Andrea Wallace.

 “As a result, they are at higher risk from vehicle collisions during this time of year, and we encourage those on the road to exercise extra caution when driving.”